Vysp3r/VirtualCamera/README.md

 # Virtual Camera

-A GNOME application for creating and managing PipeWire virtual cameras from windows, monitors, and screen regions.
+A Linux application for creating and managing PipeWire virtual cameras from windows, monitors, and screen regions.

 Virtual Camera aims to provide a simple graphical interface for creating virtual camera feeds without requiring `v4l2loopback`, OBS, or manual PipeWire/GStreamer configuration.